ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 ### Customising the WebSocket connection
 #### Using setTextSetting within Config to inject a custom WebSocket
 When serving the Scalable Pixel Streaming Frontend it will build a default WebSocket address to connect to based on the address of the current window of the webpage.
-If the WebSocket address happens to match what is created by default then no further steps are required however, this is not always the case.
-Through the usage of `setTextSetting` method on our `config` instance a user can inject a WebSocket address that will override the default.
-Steps to achieving this are covered in Basics to initialising and consuming the library steps 3 and 6.
+If the WebSocket address matches what is created by default then no further steps are required.
+Users can override the default by using the `setTextSetting` method on our `config` instance.
+See the section: Basics to initialising and consuming the library (link) steps 3 and 6.
 #### The .env file for the TypeScript example
 In the TypeScript example there is a `.env.example` file. inside this file there is a line called `WEBSOCKET_URL` containing a filler url.
 This file can be used to hard code a WebSocket address that can be consumed by the example as shown above.
 This example is able to work with the help of the [dotenv NPM package](https://www.npmjs.com/package/dotenv) in the `webpack.common.js` file in the Typescript example.
 To implement this example follow these steps:
 1) Rename the `.env.example` to `.env`